 While I’m generally interested in the topics I study, I always find myself fighting distraction.
 Studying is rewarding, but it’s easy to get pulled astray by the instant gratification of unrelated reading, video games, and the like.
 Sometimes personal circumstances get in the way as well.
 This leads to under-preparedness, and if the student’s confidence isn’t there, the natural inclination is to re-schedule the exam rather than fall short and waste the money spent on registration.

 Pacing is also important: over-studying can also be detrimental, and the student should ideally prepare with a degree of desperation and eagerness to learn in a short period.
 If I set my test date too far in the future, I’m more likely to skip study days and feel less motivated by the time the test rolls around.

 I feel that personal accountability is the main tool to combat these challenges.
 Announce your intent to write an exam on a certain date to your friends, family, and boss.
 If possible, join a study group, or find others writing a similar exam and offer peer support.
 Many computer-based training sites will offer some sort of scheduling to go along with their course material – take advantage of this functionality, make a schedule, and hold yourself to it.

-As a study aid, I’ll be adding more short, RHCE-relevant articles in line with the SSH tips posted earlier this week.
-Though there’s no shortage of information on the exam topics available online, I still hope that these articles will be helpful to prospective students and sysadmins.
+As a study aid, I’ll be adding a few short, RHCE-relevant articles in the next while.
+Though there’s no shortage of information on the exam topics available online, I still hope that they will be helpful to prospective students and sysadmins.